saketkc/review/Zhang2008.md

 $\lambda_{local}$ effectively captures the genomic bias even when a control is not used and is also robust against low counts at the small loci

-A key metric of evaulation the qualiyty of peak calling is to compare the distance of peak summit with
+A key metric of evaulation the qualiyty of peak calling is to compare the distance of peak summit with the motif center.
+Motifs are expected to be centered around the peak summits.

+## A note on bias

+Shorter read sequencers are known to preferentially sequnce shorter fragments in a ChIP-DNA pool.
+Activating TF factors in open chromatin region might thus often be over represented.
+Often it is harder to ChIP regions in closed chromatin